entelognathus/Antiarch-phylogeny/Antiarch taxa used in analysis to be compiled.md

 Werdelin, L., & Long, J.A.
 (1986).
 Allometry in the placoderm *Bothriolepis canadensis* and its significance to antiarch evolution. *Lethaia*, **19**, 161-169.

 Young, G.C.
 (1983).
-A new antiarchan fish (Placodermi) from the Late Devonian of southeastern Australia. *BMR Journal of Australian Geology & Geophysics*, **8**, 71-81.
+A new antiarchan fish (Placodermi) from the Upper Devonian of southeastern Australia. *BMR Journal of Australian Geology & Geophysics*, **8**, 71-81.

 Young, G.C.
 (1988).
 Antiarchs (placoderm fishes) from the Devonian Aztec siltstone, southern Victoria Land, Antarctica. *Palaeontographica Abt.
 A*, **202**, 1-125.